geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 I think I'm gonna do that on the fly.
 Like, the way I generate the disassembly on the fly, it just makes me keep the kernels and sample it.

 ##### **Geohot** [[00:27:54](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1674)]
-Yeah, I mean, it would just be it would just be great, it would make the workflow so much better if we could just, you know, we're gonna be probably in about a week or two, I'm going to be ready to start really just optimizing the gem.
+Yeah, I mean, it would just be it would just be great, it would make the workflow so much better if we could just, you know, we're gonna be probably in about a week or two, I'm going to be ready to start really just optimizing the GEMM.
 And to see where all the all the hotspots are. are we great.

 ##### **Qazalin** [[00:28:15](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1695)]
 Right, yeah.
 So pretty.